frogec/logstash-filter-python/README.md

 #Logstash Python Plugin

-This plugin executes python script from logstash.
+This plugin executes python script from logstash and appends it's output to the events field.
 It takes in three parameters:

 -path -> path to your python script.